mike-swe/fantastic4/README.md

 create, update, view

 Business Rules
-Admin can create projects and add Testers/Developers to projects Testers can open new issues in a project
+com.revature.fantastic4.entity.Admin can create projects and add Testers/Developers to projects Testers can open new issues in a project
 Developers can move issues to in progress and resolved when they finish their work Testers can close issues or move them back to open if needed